rodralez/NaveGo/README.md

 NaveGo's motto is "to bring integrated navigation to the masses".

+## Important Update for the NaveGo Community

+Dear NaveGo Community,

+I am reaching out to share an important update regarding the NaveGo project.
+Due to a shift in both my professional career and personal interests away from navigation systems, I have made the difficult decision to step down from my role as the lead developer of NaveGo.

+Effective immediately, NaveGo will transition to a community-driven project.
+This change opens up new opportunities for collaboration, innovation, and leadership within our vibrant community.
+I encourage each of you to actively participate, whether by answering questions in the discussion forum, contributing to the development of new features, or sharing your unique insights and expertise.

+This project has always thrived on the enthusiasm, creativity, and dedication of its community members, and I have every confidence that NaveGo will continue to grow and evolve in exciting ways.
+If you or someone you know is passionate about taking on a leadership role within the NaveGo project, please do not hesitate to contact me.
+Your involvement could make a significant impact on the direction and success of NaveGo.

+I want to express my deepest gratitude to all of you for your support and contributions to NaveGo.
+It has been an honor to work alongside such a talented and dedicated group of individuals.
+I look forward to witnessing the future achievements of this project and the community that has been its backbone.

+Thank you for your understanding and continued support.

+Warm regards,

+Dr. Rodrigo Gonzalez

 ## Attention!

 Please, you should open a new [issue](https://github.com/rodralez/NaveGo/issues) only if: